These are the best places to travel this summer

 Spend the day at Mt Rushmore and the Crazy Horse Memorial

 Mt Rushmore National Memorial and the Crazy Horse Memorial are only 20 minutes apart, so you can easily visit both on the same day.
-Set aside 3 to 4 hours to explore the grounds and exhibits at each.
+Set aside three to four hours to explore the grounds and exhibits at each.
 Mt Rushmore famously features 60ft-tall likenesses of four US presidents.
-The Crazy Horse Memorial has been in progress since 1943 and already dwarfs it in comparison.
-It will be 641ft-long and 563ft-high when it’s through.
+The Crazy Horse Memorial has been in progress since 1943 and already dwarfs Mt Rushmore in comparison.
+It will be 641ft long and 563ft high when it’s completed.

 Take a scenic drive through a national park